Næsbyholm: 1709-1720: A royal affair

 In 1709 and 1710, Næsbyholm and nearby Bavelse were acquired by Frederik IV for his mistress, Charlotte Helene von Schindel, who was given the title Countess of Frederiksholm.
 The relationship ended in 1711; Frederick entered into his relationship with Anne Sophie Reventlow and ordered Charlotte Helene von Schindel to leave court for her estate in Själland.
 She initially stopped at Fyn and claimed to be pregnant with Frederick's child, but the pregnancy turned out to be false.
-Charlotte Helene von Schindel hosted a vivid social life at her estate and entered into a relationship with the noble Ernst G. Bülow, with whom she had a child.
+Charlotte Helene von Schindel hosted a vivid social life at her estate and entered into a relationship with Ernst Gottschalck Bülow, a German-Danish former military officer and current county governor of Antvorskov County, with whom she had a child.
 The couple tried to conceal the birth, but when the monarch was informed, they were given permission to marry, and did so on 9 February 1716.
 Næstbyholm and Bavelse reverted to the crown when the countship was dissolved.